 While credit unions and banks may first come to mind when thinking of personal loans, online lenders have become increasingly popular over the past five years.
 Instead of walking into your bank or credit union, pleading your case, and taking the interest rate they offer because you have no other option, you can shop around with the dozens of online lenders and compare loan offers.

 They’re competing for your business instead of you asking for their help.
-Find out what you qualify for with a number of online lenders, without hurting your credit score, by clicking here and using Supermoney’s loan offer engine.
+Find out what you qualify for with a number of online lenders, without hurting your credit score, by clicking here and using Supermoney's loan prequalification tool.

 2) Home equity